madper/passenger/src/agent/Core/SpawningKit/README.md

 Luckily, it is not always necessary to modify the application.
 Wrappers are small programs that aid in loading applications written in specific languages, in particular interpreted languages because they allow modifying application behavior without code modifications.
 When a wrapper is used, SpawningKit executes the wrapper, not the actual application.
 The wrapper loads the application and modifies its behavior in such a way that SpawningKit support is added (e.g. ability to report HTML-formatted errors), without requiring modifications to the application code.

+Wrappers are only applicable to apps without explicit SpawningKit support.

 Passenger comes with a few wrappers for specific languages, but SpawningKit itself is more generic and requires the caller to specify which wrapper to use (if at all).

 For example, Ruby applications are typically spawned through the Passenger-supplied Ruby wrapper.
 The Ruby wrapper activates the Gemfile, loads the application, sets up a lightweight server that listens on a Unix domain socket, and reports this socket address back to SpawningKit.